dannwaneri/Penuelnwaneri/README.md

- <h1> Hi there,I’m Penuel</h1>
+ <h1> Hi there !!</h1>

+<P>My name is Penuel Nwaneri, and I am a Software Developer.</p>

-<P>I derive great pleasure from working with react,node and GraphQL but most importantly I care deeply about users, performance, accessibility, and having things be functional.
-I am especially interested in (creative) projects that help people create things, public sector organizations and non profits.
-If this sounds good to you, send me an email!
+<P> I care deeply about users, performance, accessibility, and having things be functional.
+I am especially interested in solving complex problems through data-driven processes that translate business objectives into solutions.If this sounds good to you, send me an email!